How Long After a Car Accident Can You Sue in Florida?

 A Florida law called the statute of limitations sets forth the maximum amount of time you have after a car accident to bring a lawsuit.
 Evidence may be unattainable if someone tries to file a case too many years after a car accident.

 For example, attorneys may struggle to locate witnesses.
-If you have questions about your rights following an injury car accident in Florida, contact Wendy Doyle-Palumbo to schedule a consultation.
+If you have questions about your rights following an injury car accident in Florida, call (727) 233-2134 or contact our firm online to schedule a free consultation.

 How Long After a Car Accident Can You Sue?